-It is mandatory to support at least parameter values corresponding to ue-Category 1, and ROHC profiles for an 'IMS capable UE supporting voice' as specified in subclause 4.3.1.1, for UEs which are supporting SRVCC to E-UTRAN from GERAN as specified in TS 23.216 [19].
+It is mandatory to support at least parameter values corresponding to ue-Category 1, and ROHC profiles for an 'IMS capable UE supporting voice' as specified in subclause 4.3.1.1, for UEs which are supporting SRVCC to E-UTRAN from GERAN as specified in 3GPP TS 23.216 [19].

-NOTE: Requirements on functionality covered by Feature Group Indicators are specified in TS 36.331 [5, B.1].
+NOTE: Requirements on functionality covered by Feature Group Indicators are specified in MFA TS 36.331 [5, Section B.1].

 7.5 Delay Tolerant Access Features